Dionne-Stratton/timer-app-react-native/README.md

 ## 📱 Features

 ### Core Functionality
-- **Activity Library**: Create and manage reusable activity blocks (activities, rest periods, transitions)
+- **Activity Library**: Create and manage reusable activity blocks with categories (Exercise, Study, Work, Household, Creative, and custom categories for Pro users)
-- **Session Builder**: Assemble blocks into ordered sessions with custom scheduling
+- **Session Builder**: Assemble activities, rest periods, and transitions into ordered sessions with custom scheduling
 - **Timer System**: Run sessions with pre-countdown, block countdown, and completion tracking
 - **Session History**: Track completed sessions with streaks, weekly stats, and recent activity
 - **Quick Start**: One-tap access to today's scheduled session or most recently used session
+- **Search & Filter**: Search sessions by name and filter activities by category

 ### User Experience
 - **Audio & Haptic Feedback**: Sound cues and vibration for block transitions and completion
 - **Background Notifications**: Local notifications keep you informed even when the app is in the background
 - **Session Sharing**: Export and import sessions via `.bztimer` files
 - **History Management**: Automatic retention policies (unlimited, 3/6/12 months) with manual controls
-- **Dark Mode Timer**: Dark-themed timer screen optimized for visibility during workouts
+- **Dark Mode Support**: Full dark mode with system preference detection (Light, Dark, or System)
+- **Pro Features**: Custom categories for activities (Free tier uses built-in categories only)

 ### Data Management
 - **Fully Offline**: All data stored locally using AsyncStorage